ashleykleynhans/pelican/content/2024/12/comparison-between-takealot-and-amazon-south-africa.md

    from being damaged by the couriers, only large items that already have their own sturdy packaging are not placed into boxes.
-6. The packaging tape is very easy to remove.
+6. The packaging tape on the boxes is very easy to remove.

 ### Cons